DavidMaNYC/DavidMaNYC/README.md

 ## I'm a Software Engineer.

-- 👨‍💻 I love learning new technologies to expand my knowledge.
+🚀 With years of experience, I continuously explore cutting-edge technologies to lead innovation and drive industry advancements.

-- 👾 I’m looking to collaborate with other software engineers to build cool projects.
+🤝 As a seasoned software engineer, I seek to mentor and collaborate with fellow engineers, fostering a community of learning and impactful project development.

-- 🥅 2023 Goals: Contribute more to Open Source projects.
+🌐 2024 Goals: To leverage my expertise in contributing significantly to Open Source projects, enhancing their scalability and robustness.

-- 🏋️ Fun fact: I like to lift very heavy things and put them back down.
+🏋️ Fun fact: I like to lift very heavy things and put them back down.

 ### Linkedin: